CITI Mobile enhancements

 User Interface Design exploration & EVOLUTION

-Applying findings from user testing and knowing that the preferred direction was the tile concept, we started exploring different visual treatments.
+Applying findings from user testing and knowing that the preferred direction was the tile concept, I started exploring different visual treatments.
 We then validated the UI through a third round of testing in different US markets until we landed on a final direction.

 Dynamic Tile Examples